H. Rad Bethlen

 The valley was a cornucopia of verdant life.
 There was barely room enough to pass--the flora pressed.
 The air was dense with fragrance.
 Countless birds fluttered from branch to branch, disappearing into pockets of sun-edged shadow.
 A copper-colored fox passed by Maret and her companion, brushing against them.
 He stopped to sniff Maret's bare ankle before ducking under a cluster of drooping dock leaves.

-"Here?"
-Asked Maret, incredulous.
+"Here?" asked Maret, incredulous.

 A cave.